 Volume Plug-in Only CSI is supported by ACK clusters that run sandboxed containers.
-ACK clusters can be automatically bound to cloud disks of Alibaba Cloud, Network Attached Storage (NAS) file systems, and Object Storage Service (OSS) bucketes that are mounted to pods.
+ACK clusters can be automatically bound to Alibaba Cloud disks, Apsara File Storage NAS (NAS) file systems, and Object Storage Service (OSS) buckets that are mounted to pods.
 For more information, see Storage management-CSI.
 Monitoring Agents

 By default, Install node-problem-detector and Create Event Center is selected.
 You can also specify whether to create Ingress dashboard in the Log Service console.

 Workflow EngineSpecify whether to enable Alibaba Cloud Genomics Compute Service (AGS).